yolken/yolken-blog/articles/interview_prep.md

 engineering interviews.
 In my most recent job search, for instance, I did around eight phone screens followed by six onsites.

-The most stressful part of any interview for me, and most likely for other job candidates, is the "technical coding" questions that inevitably get asked; most companies require you to solve at least one during a phone screen, and then another two to three once you get onsite.
+The most stressful part of any interview for me, and for many others as well, is the "technical coding" questions that inevitably get asked; most companies require you to solve at least one during a phone screen, and then another two to three once you get onsite.